chase-fite/level-up/README.md

 ## What is Level Up?

 Level Up is a workout organizer as well as a data visualization tool.
 A user can create their own exercises and workouts with a variety of formats.
 They can also record their workout results and view a graph of their performance over 1-6 months.
 It was designed as a mobile web application so users could easily reference or record workouts from their phone.
-Level Up is a React application that uses json-server as a pseudo REST API and a json file for the database.
+It was built as a React application that uses json-server as a pseudo REST API and a json file for the database.

 ## Setup